johanhaleby/kubetail/README.md

 You can repeat `-c` to tail multiple specific containers:

-	$ kubetail app2 -c container1 -c contianer2
+	$ kubetail app2 -c container1 -c container2

-Supply `-h` for help and addtional options:
+Supply `-h` for help and additional options:

 	$ kubetail -h

 ## Colors

-By using the `-k` argument you can specifiy how kubetail makes use of colors (only applicable when tailing multiple pods).
+By using the `-k` argument you can specify how kubetail makes use of colors (only applicable when tailing multiple pods).

 | Value   |     Description  |
 |----------|---------------|